+- A variety of assessments focusing on developing key skills:

 - Qualitative writing

 - Scientific writing

 - Tests

 - Assignments

 The overarching theme in Year 6 Wellbeing is friendship.
 The lessons focus on the development of social skills, health education and moral development.
 Students will explore a range of important topics including; bullying, cyber safety, emotional intelligence, mindfulness and resilience.